lurchmath/lde/docs/phase7-validation.md

- * [ ] Create a global validation pool in the LDE, which is a priority queue that comes with a routine for adding an `OutputStructure` instance to the queue, after first verifying that it has a `validate()` routine.
+ * [ ] Create a global validation pool in the LDE, which is a priority queue that comes with a routine for adding an `OutputStructure` instance to the queue, together with a priority.
+This routine does nothing if the structure in question does not have a `validate()` routine.
- * [ ] Create a routine that, if a worker is available, dequeues a structure from the validation pool and calls its validation routine, passing it the available worker.
-If one is not available, this routine does nothing.
+ * [ ] Create a dequeueing routine from that global validation pool that behaves as follows:
+    * If modification or interpretation is currently running, quit (do nothing).
+    * If no worker is available, quit (do nothing).
+    * If the global validation pool is empty, quit (do nothing).
-   In the callback that routine passes the validation routine, place the worker back on the list of available workers.
-Also, the routine does nothing in the case where modification or interpretation is currently running.
+    * Dequeue a structure from the validation pool and call its validation routine, passing it the next available worker and a callback that places the worker back on the list of available workers.
    We expect to define validation routines somewhat like this:
 ```
-MyOutputStructure.validate = function ( callback, worker ) {
+MyOutputStructure.validate = function ( worker, callback ) {
     worker.installScript( "some script file" );
     worker.installFunction( "foo", foo );
     worker.installData( "key", value );
-    worker.run( "some code", function ( result, error ) {
+    worker.run( "some code", function ( response ) {
-        // here, generate feedback from result and/or error
+        // here, generate feedback from response.result or response.error
         callback();
     } );
 };
 ```
- * [ ] Call that dequeueing routine whenever a worker becomes available.
+ * [ ] Call that dequeueing routine whenever a worker becomes available and whenever a new structure is added to the validation priority queue.
  * [ ] Make unit tests for this much functionality, in a new unit testing file for validation specifically.
 Document such tests the usual way.
  * [ ] Extend the enqueue process so that if a structure is already